 Metop is a series of three polar orbiting meteorological satellites which form the space segment component of the overall EUMETSAT Polar System (EPS).

-The EPS programme consists of a series of three polar orbiting Metop satellites, to be flown successively for more than 14 years, from 2006, together with the relevant ground facilities.
+The EPS programme consists of a series of three polar orbiting Metop satellites, being flown successively for more than 14 years, from 2006, together with the relevant ground facilities.

-Metop-A (launched on 19 October 2006) and Metop-B (launched on 17 September 2012) are in a lower polar orbit, at an altitude of 817 kilometres, to provide more detailed observations of the global atmosphere, oceans and continents.
-The two satellites will operate in parallel for as long as Metop-A's available capacities bring benefits to users.
-Metop-C is due to be launched in 2017.
+Metop-A (launched on 19 October 2006), Metop-B (launched on 17 September 2012) and Metop-C (launched 7 November 2018) are in a lower polar orbit, at an altitude of 817 kilometres, to provide more detailed observations of the global atmosphere, oceans and continents.
+The three satellites will operate in unison for as long as Metop-A's available capacities bring benefits to users.

 |Metop-A||From 19/10/2006||Low Earth Orbit||Global Data Service.
 Regional Data Service.
 Direct Readout Service.
 Real-time Imagery|